Copeland Creek Riparian Restoration Exercise Project: Sonoma State University

 Project Description: Physical activity is a significant part of watershed restoration.
 Volunteer work crews clean up refuse, maintain paths, plant natives, and remove invasive species.
 These activities can potentially benefit the health of the participants.
-This project examines the effects of self-paced restoration activities on heart rate and metabolism.
+This project examines the physiological effects of self-paced restoration activities.
 We explore the importance of the type and duration of activity.
-Often gym sessions or other traditional forms of activity last 45 minutes to 1.5 hours, but every day activities like gardening can be an all day event.

 Duration: Spring 2013 - ongoing

 Partners: Sonoma County Water Agency, City of Rohnert Park (Susan Haydon), Center for Environmental Inquiry (Suzanne DeCoursey)

 Participating Courses: Physiology of Exercise (KIN 360) - 2 students (2013); 6 students (2014); 2 students (2015)

 Location: This class project is conducted at Sonoma State University’s garden, Copeland Creek, and SSU's Fairfield Osborn Preserve.